-MAXtream Displays the status of the MAXtream function.
+MAXtream Note: • MAXtream is only available on certain devices.
+To check whether your device supports this feature, refer to the actual web interface.
+MAXtream Technology is only compatible with Pharos series products.
+Working with products from other manufacturer will cause network fault.
+Displays the status of the MAXtream function.
 This function is only available in Access Point Mode and AP Router Mode.
 MAXtream is a TP-Link proprietary technology.
 It is based on TDMA (Time Division Multiple Access) so that data streams are transmitted in their own time slots.
 MAXtream aims to maximize throughput and minimize latency.
 "Hidden nodes" problem can also be eliminated with MAXtream enabled.
-Note: MAXtream Technology is only compatible with Pharos series products.
-Working with products from other manufacturer will cause network fault.
 Region Displays the region where you use the device.
 Available channels and maximum Transmit Power will be determined by the selected region according to the local laws and regulations.
 Channel/ Frequency Displays the channel and frequency which are currently used by the device.
 Channel Width Displays the channel width which is currently used by the device.
 IEEE802.11 Mode Displays the IEEE802.11 protocol currently used by the device.
 Max TX Rate Displays the maximum data rate of the device during the sending of the wireless packets.
 Antenna Displays the antenna that you use.
 Transmit Power Displays the transmit power which is currently used by the device.
 Distance Displays the wireless coverage distance.
 In the coverage of the device, the clients can be placed to get good wireless performance.